Lane Bryant murders

 2008 mass shooting in Illinois, U.S.

-The Lane Bryant shooting was an incident of mass murder and armed robbery at a Lane Bryant clothing outlet in the Brookside Marketplace in Tinley Park, Illinois, a suburb of Chicago, that occurred on February 2, 2008.
+The Lane Bryant murders was an incident of mass murder at a Lane Bryant clothing outlet in the Brookside Marketplace in Tinley Park, Illinois, United States, a suburb of Chicago, that occurred on February 2, 2008.
 The shooting resulted in five people killed and a sixth injured.
+Police said the attack appeared to have been a botched robbery attempt, though the motive of the shooting remains unknown for certain.

 The identity of the shooter remains unknown.
-Police released a sketch of the suspect on February 11, 2008, receiving two dozen leads in the first 24 hours.
+The incident has been called the largest unsolved mass shooting in modern American history.

 Shooting

+The gunman entered the back door and had a brief conversation with some of the victims.
+Sources say the gunman attempted to feign a delivery, but became increasingly agitated as time progressed, and announced a robbery.

 Four customers, a part-time employee and the store manager were taken to the back of the store and shot.
 Five of them, all women, were killed; the part-time employee was wounded but survived.
 The five fatal victims had all been shot in the head execution style, and the sixth woman survived because she shifted her head right before being shot, causing the bullet to only graze her neck.
 At least one of the victims was sexually assaulted by the perpetrator.
 Police found the victims shortly after receiving an emergency call at 10:45 a.m.
-The gunman was described as a black man with thick, cornrowed hair and a receding hairline, along with one braid lying over the right side of his face at cheek level and decorated with four light-green beads on the end.
-Police believe the attack was a robbery "gone awry", though the motive of the shooting has been a matter of debate.
+Police said the attack appeared to have been a botched robbery attempt, though the motive of the shooting remains unknown for certain.